HiteshkumarPrajapati/cybersecurity/projects/Risk Register/README.md

 ## Fictional scenarios

-Two contrasting organisations were used deliberately, to show risk assessment isn't one-size-fits-all:

 - **SaaS CRM provider** (`risk-register-saas-crm.md`) — a cloud-native, multi-tenant B2B software vendor.
 Risk profile is dominated by data segregation, API security, third-party/subprocessor risk, and availability.
 - **Small accounting firm** (`risk-register-small-business.md`) — a 25-staff professional services firm handling TFNs and client financial data.
 Risk profile is dominated by business email compromise, ransomware, legacy on-prem systems, and reliance on an outsourced IT provider.

-## Disclaimer

-All organisation names, staff, and specific incidents referenced in this portfolio are fictional and created for demonstration purposes only.
-The methodology, control mappings, and treatment logic reflect genuine industry practice.